Assess a patient's need for pain control

 What is chronic pain?

-Chronic pain is defined by the Centers for Disease Control and Prevention (CDC) as pain that lasts for greater than three months or beyond the time of normal tissue healing.4 Estimates of the overall prevalence of chronic pain vary, but recent data suggest that more than 10 percent of adults in the United States report having daily pain, with higher rates among the elderly.5
+Chronic pain is defined by the Centers for Disease Control and Prevention (CDC) as pain that lasts for greater than 3 months or beyond the time of normal tissue healing.5 Estimates of the overall prevalence of chronic pain vary, but recent data estimate that chronic pain affects 50 million US adults.6

 What are the risks of long-term opioid use?

-Opioids can have serious adverse effects, including overdose and death.
-Long-term use of opioids can result in tolerance, dependence, addiction, and OUD.
-Opioid use during pregnancy can result in poor pregnancy outcomes including fetal anomalies, premature labor, and neonatal opioid withdrawal syndrome.
-Opioids may reduce the probability of chronic pain resolution.6
+Opioids, similar to other controlled substances, can have serious adverse effects that are dose-dependent, including overdose and death.
+Long-term use of opioids can result in tolerance, dependence, addiction, and opioid use disorder.
+Opioid use during pregnancy can result in poor pregnancy outcomes, including fetal anomalies, premature labor, and neonatal opioid withdrawal syndrome.
+Opioids may reduce the probability of chronic pain resolution.7

 Is there evidence for the benefits of long-term opioid use?

-Although more studies are needed, recent evidence suggests that for some patients, discontinuing long-term opioid therapy may actually improve pain, function, and quality of life.10 Multiple meta-analyses have demonstrated that chronic opioid therapy provides little benefit to patients.7- 9
+There is an absence of high-quality data on opioid effectiveness for chronic pain.8 Although more studies are needed, there is evidence that suggests that discontinuing long-term opioid therapy may actually improve pain, function, and quality of life for some patients.9 Multiple meta-analyses have demonstrated that long-term opioid therapy provides little benefit to patients.10- 12

 What is opioid use disorder (OUD)?

 OUD is a problematic pattern of opioid use leading to clinically significant impairment or distress.
-Specific criteria for OUD include two or more of the following over a 12-month period, as defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5):
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) individuals with OUD meet 2 or more of the following specific criteria over a 12-month period13:

 Using larger amounts of opioids or over a longer period than was intended